graslowsnail/readMeGenerator/Develop/README.md

 * [Questions](#-Contact-Information)

 # Installation
-clone the repo to start using
+clone repo
 # Usage
-creating a readme file fast
+making a readme file
 # License
 MIT
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.